You can report an abandoned car or other vehicle to us.

 For us to deal with your report of an abandoned vehicle, you must tell us the exact location of the vehicle, along with its registration number or make and model.

-Simply login to our My Account services, then select 'Environmental reporting', 'Add a report' and choose 'Abandoned vehicle' from the category list.
+Simply login to My Account for environmental reporting, select 'Add a report' and choose 'Abandoned vehicle' from the category list.
 You can create an account if you don't already have one.